 The easiest thing to do when reviewing an album is to call the subject of your piece “A classic” or “A landmark” and all those other easy to trot out inanities.
 The fact is, very few albums are classic albums and even that depends on who is defining classic.
 There are many good and indeed very good albums of course, but few albums are complete works from beginning to end, ebbing and flowing perfectly, balancing light and shade and capturing your attention throughout.
 Suede’s Dog Man Star (1994) is one of those albums and is very much a classic album.
 It is their finest work, it is by far and away the best British album to be released during the musical wasteland of the Britpop years and it easily stakes a claim to be one of the best British albums of all time.

 As I said at the outset, the use of the word “classic” when describing an album is as overused as the word “legend” is when describing footballers.
 It’s easy to say but very hard to back up.
 Dog Man Star is, however, nothing short of a classic album.
 Despite the chaos they were enveloped in, Brett Anderson and Bernard Butler wrote a masterpiece; the bleak outlook of the time give birth to pure beauty.
-Sadly, Bernard quit before the band even toured the album and was replaced by 17 year old Richard Oakes who, on the live dates, proved himself to be an able deputy, but with Butler’s departure, the magic that brought Dog Man Star to life faded.
+Sadly, Bernard quit before the band even toured the album and was replaced by 17-year-old Richard Oakes who, on the live dates, proved himself to be an able deputy, but with Butler’s departure, the magic that brought Dog Man Star to life faded.
 Subsequent Suede albums are still well worth hearing but they tend to focus on a poppier sound as 1996’s Coming Up amply demonstrates.
-They still have plenty of fight in them however.
-2013’s Bloodsports is a brilliant comeback album and hopefully we haven’t heard the last of Suede as they are as energised and as brilliant live now as they ever were.
+They still have plenty of fight in them, however.
+2013’s Bloodsports was a brilliant comeback album that was followed by Night Thoughts and the epic The Blue Hour last year.
+Hopefully, we haven’t heard the last of Suede as they are as energized and as brilliant live now as they ever were.
 Dog Man Star will forever remain their peak however and what a peak it is.
 It deserves recognition as one of the greatest albums of all time; a classic in fact.